 These movements will help reduce the risk of blood clots forming and reduce swelling in your leg and ankle.
-Early movement of your leg will also he leg and ankle.
 Early movement of your leg will also help to reduce tightness and pain of the leg wound.
 You can help to reduce swelling in the leg by sitting with your leg up, knee fully supported by a pillow or chair, so that your foot is higher than your hip.
 This helps the fluid to drain away more easily.
 Also, do not sit with your legs crossed as this reduces the normal flow of blood in the veins.